 While the structure of group therapy is relatively the same with each concept, there are a few different types of group therapy models.
 Here at Mountainview Recovery, we offer group therapy in a number of ways including:

 Support Groups: When you think of group therapy for addiction, you probably think of 12-step groups like Alcoholics Anonymous.
 12 step groups are an example of support groups.
-Basically, these are group therapy sessions that are available multiple times a week.
+These are group therapy sessions that are available multiple times a week.
 They involve sharing personal life events and achievements as they relate to addiction.
 This builds camaraderie and allows individuals to continue to stay motivated on their recovery journeys.